esteinborn/github-for-cats/outline.md

 ## What is version control?

- - TERMINOLOGY: Repo - Project
+_"A brief, and vastly incomplete history of Version Control Throughout the ages"_

 AKA Revision control, SOurce COntrol

 Lets say you need to write your Final Essay for a class.

-### Old Version Control for Essay
+__Old Version Control for Essay__

+_"In the beginning.."_

+ - __TERMINOLOGY:__ Repo

  - Start by versioning the name
  - Now you have 20 files and you don't know which is which

-### Using Git for the Essay
+__Using Git for the Essay__

- - TERMINOLOGY - Clone, Commit, Pull

-Distributed Version Control system built on an open source platform where the files are located at a centralized server but you pull down a local copy and submit patches back to the centralized location with your local modifications
+_Distributed Version Control system built on an open source platform where the files are located at a centralized server but you pull down a local copy and submit patches back to the centralized location with your local modifications_

+ - __TERMINOLOGY:__ Clone, Commit, Pull _(Schema: Photocopying)_

  - Now you keep the same file name but can review old versions of the essay from any point in time
  - 1 file, with a History

-### Using GitHub for the Essay
+__Using GitHub for the Essay__

- - TERMINOLOGY - Fork
+ - __TERMINOLOGY:__ Fork

- - now you version it and distribute it for free online and anyone in the world can improve your essay now.
-They can submit fixes or add additional content to make it utterly amazing.
+ - You distribute it for free online
+ - Anyone in the world can improve your essay now
+ - They can submit fixes or add additional content to make it utterly amazing.

 ## Why use GitHub?

- - GitHub is the new standard.
-So many people are using it and it has become a requirement for many tech jobs 5.5M developers with 16.4M hosted repos featuring a 99.69% uptime
  - Built-in Project management Tools
     - Collaboration with permission system
     - Wikis